njones61/ce547/docs/unit2/01_organization/organization_hw.md

 d.
 Based on the conductance you found, would you say that the model is sensitive or insensitive to the drain conductance? <br>
 e.
 Did your changes cause the water level in the region surrounding the drains to go up or down?
 Does that make sense?
 Explain why it went up or down. <br>

 ## Submission

+Make a screenshot of your grid to show that you completed part 1 and paste it into an empty Word document.
+Then enter your answers for part 2 (model analysis) in the document below the screenshot.

-Save your work in a file named `_hw.xlsx` and upload it on Learning Suite after we grade it together in class.
+Name your file `organization_hw.docx` or `organization_hw.pdf` and upload it on Learning Suite after we grade it together in class.

 ## Grading Rubric